+WORRIED ABOUT DEVELOPING AUTOIMMUNITY?
 WHAT DOES THE STANDARD PROFILE OF AUTOIMMUNE DEVELOPMENT LOOK LIKE?

 - GENETICS / EPIGENETICS: Everyone knows what genetics are, but what are “epigenetics?”
-Contrary to what many of us have been taught, most of us carry a cadre of genes that can potentially lead to all sorts of nasty diseases.
+Contrary to what many of us have been taught, most of us carry a cadre of genes that could potentially lead to all sorts of nasty diseases.
 Notice I said potentially.
 Thankfully, most of us never express those genes.
-In other words, EPIGENETICS is the field of study concerning what factors and exposures are going to flip the genetic switch and make a person start expressing certain diseases --- many of which are autoimmune.
+In other words, EPIGENETICS is the field of study concerning what factors and exposures are going to flip the genetic switch and make a person start expressing certain diseases — many of which are autoimmune.
 “Autoimmune disease is characterized by an immune response against self-antigens.
 Gene involvement in autoimmune diseases is inarguable with hundreds of risk loci identified for and shared between different diseases.
 Despite the genetic associations for each distinct autoimmune disease, much of the heritability remains unaccounted for.
 This establishes that the missing heritability probably reflects the fact that genes do not operate alone, but in the context of the environment leading to the gene–environment interplay.”
 Again, the vast majority of “genetic” disease processes never manifest themselves until the gene is affected by things such as those found in this list.

 - DIET: While these authors did not include diet on their main list (it was mentioned in this study secondarily several times), we know that “environment” includes diet.
 We also know that there are about a jillion studies showing that diet affects one’s microbiome (see links in previous bullet).
 On top of everything else, it’s also been shown that diet is a major way to adversely influence your genetics (epigenetics).
-It’s why most experts are recommending anti-autoimmune diets be along the lines of PALEO / KETOGENIC (remember Dr. Seaman’s rule --- EAT VEGETATION OR ANIMALS THAT ATE VEGETATION).
+It’s why most experts are recommending anti-autoimmune diets be along the lines of PALEO / KETOGENIC (remember Dr. Seaman’s rule for controlling inflammation — EAT VEGETATION OR ANIMALS THAT ATE VEGETATION).
 “Finally, diet plays a central role in the homeostasis of the microbiota because it defines which microorganisms can survive in the gut due to differences in the preferences of microorganisms for energy sources.
 Thus, diet composition is extremely important in microbiota maintenance.“

 - TOBACCO: Because this is such a no-brainer, I am not going to spend much time on it.
-Smoking is bad news (even third-hand smoke --- HERE).
+Smoking is bad news (even third-hand smoke — HERE).
 This study states, “The association with ADs has also been extensively studied and confirmed based on the direct tissue damage and inflammatory response to tobacco.”
 And while there is abundant information linking smoking to autoimmunity, the studies on its relationship to smokeless tobacco are fewer in number.
 However, we now have a pretty good idea that Buerger’s Disease (Thromboangiitis Obliterans) is both autoimmune and highly related to nicotine.
-A 1999 study from the International Journal of Immunopharmacology (Smokeless Tobacco and Nicotine Bring about Excessive Cytokine Responses of Murine Memory T-Cells) explained how nicotine from dipping tobacco can cause EXCESSIVE CYTOKINE RESPONSE --- something very similar to what is currently happening with “healthy” people who are dying from flu.
+A 1999 study from the International Journal of Immunopharmacology (Smokeless Tobacco and Nicotine Bring about Excessive Cytokine Responses of Murine Memory T-Cells) explained how nicotine from dipping tobacco can cause EXCESSIVE CYTOKINE RESPONSE — something in a similar vein to what is currently happening with “healthy” people who are dying from flu.

 - ALCOHOL & COFFEE: “Multiple studies have evaluated the relationship between alcohol consumption and the risk of ADs, especially regarding rheumatoid arthritis and lupus.”
 As far as coffee is concerned, be aware that there are studies linking coffee to LEAKY GUT and other health issues, but there are also a lot of studies showing that coffee has some health benefits (I’ve seen studies showing that it’s unfortunately, American’s greatest source of ANTIOXIDANTS).
 Read today’s study (free online) if you are a serious coffee drinker, and make up your own mind.
 Be aware that along with corn and other non-gluten GRAINS, coffee is arguably the biggest of the GLUTEN CROSS-REACTORS.